Graduate Catalog 2024-2025

 2

 Requirements are to be satisfied by preparing a thesis on the project chosen by the student and approved by the members of the student's graduate committee.
-Theses are to be prepared in accordance with the specifications established by the Graduate School.
+Theses are to be prepared in accordance with the specifications established by Graduate Studies.
 A thesis grade will be given after the final thesis has been approved by the student's graduate committee and the department chair.

 Master's degree-seeking students must select one of the following concentrations: